thomaslillo/thomaslillo/README.md

-#### With no icons 😔: Snowflake, QGIS, SQL Server, Flask, ArcPro, Airflow, and Databricks
+#### With no icons 😔: Snowflake, QGIS, SQL Server, Flask, ArcPro, Airflow, Supabase, and Databricks

 <!--